dbohdan/initool/README.md

 if %errorlevel% equ 0 move /y settings.ini.new settings.ini
 ```

-You can use pipelines in the Windows Command Prompt.
+You can use pipelines in the Windows Command Prompt,
+although there is a reason to avoid them.
-Note that the Command Prompt has no feature like `pipefail`.
+The Command Prompt has no feature like `pipefail`.
-The `%errorlevel%` will be that of the last command in the pipeline, which in the example below cannot fail, so an `%errorlevel%` check would be pointless.
+The `%errorlevel%` will be that of the last command in the pipeline, which in the example below cannot fail.
-This is a reason to avoid pipelines in batch files.
+There is no `%errorlevel%` check in the example because it would be pointless.

 ```batch
 initool delete settings.ini test | initool set - "" cache 1024 > settings.ini.new